Free Mental Health Resources Available to UK Students

 Let's Talk is a program that provides easy access to informal, confidential conversations with clinicians from the UK Counseling Center.
-Clinicians hold walk-in hours at five sites around campus Monday through Thursday.
+Let's Talk is available by Zoom, Mon-Fri.
+We also have a drop-in group for election anxiety on Thursdays at 10:30 a.m.
 There is no appointment or fee necessary.

 University Health Service recognizes the unique stress and pressures a college student faces.
 Whether students need continued care for an existing psychological condition, additional support or guidance with new or unexpected psychological concerns, or have an acute need for psychiatric care – our behavioral health team can help.
 Students can make an appointment to see a board certified psychiatrist by calling (859) 323-APPT or by scheduling online though MyUK.
 These services are covered by the health fee that full time students pay through tuition.

 A registered dietitian sees patients for one-on-one nutrition counseling for the following: eating disorders or disordered eating concerns; referral from clinician (University Health Service, UK Behavioral Health, UK Counseling Center or outside clinician); known medical condition (IBS/GI concerns; and high cholesterol, high blood pressure, blood sugar concerns, food allergies/intolerances.

 A health and wellness coach is an ally who helps students become active participants in achieving their self-identified health goals.

 The UK version of this app is free for all students and provides strategies to help students manage stress, as well as connecting them with campus partners.
 On the app, students can earn rewards like phone chargers, dining cards and more.
 It is available for Android and IPhone users.